opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - **Academic Partnerships**: Collaborations with research institutions
 - **Succession Planning**: Processes for knowledge transfer and leadership transition

-These mechanisms ensure that OGSP can continue to evolve and serve its community for the long term.
+These mechanisms ensure that OGP can continue to evolve and serve its community for the long term.

 ## 7. Getting Started

 ### 7.1 For Implementers

-Those looking to implement OGSP can start with:
+Those looking to implement OGP can start with:

 - **Quick Start Guide**: https://github.com/opengrowingalliance
 - **Reference Implementation**: https://github.com/opengrowingalliance/reference